 Most RV’s are big.
 Even if you have a lot of property and aren’t worried about space, storing an RV during the off-season can be a challenge.
 If you live in a smaller home or in a residential neighborhood, parking in your driveway or on the street may not be allowed or safe.

 If you rent an RV, you can figure out the answers to some of these concerns.
 Also, keep in mind that professional RV storage is an option.
 If you decide you want a larger motorhome, but don’t have the space to keep it at home, you’ll know to factor in the cost of storage before you buy.

 5. Saving Money On Your Purchase

 If you go into your RV purchase without having learned all the lessons that renting an RV first will teach you, there’s a good chance it’ll cost you more than you expect.
 Many RV buyers find out too late that the vehicle they’ve purchased doesn’t meet their needs.

-When this happens, you’ll have to decide to either live with the vehicle you’ve bought, sell it and buy a different model, or you may change your mind about owning a motorhome completely.
-None of those scenarios are good, and are the perfect reason to rent first.
+When this happens, you’ll have to decide to live with the vehicle you’ve bought or sell it and buy a different model.
+Or, you may change your mind about owning a motorhome completely.
+None of those scenarios are good and are the perfect reason to rent first.

 Where To Rent An RV

 Here in the Greater Sacramento Area, there are plenty of options for RV rentals.
 If you’re looking for a mid-range motorhome, take a look at: